-One of the most exacting habitats is that inside an animal.
-This module will encourage you to develop the necessary knowledge to enable them to make reasoned arguments on current issues in the field of animal pests, parasites and pathogens.
-You will be encouraged to develop a holistic view of the relationship between pests, parasites and pathogens, their target host species and their environments.
+This module will encourage students to develop the necessary knowledge to enable them to make reasoned arguments on current issues in the field of animal pests, parasites and pathogens.
+It will develop a holistic view of the relationship between pests, parasites and pathogens, their target host species and their environments.
 It will also cultivate an understanding that human needs and activities can have a profound effect upon the prevalence and evolution of virulence in pests, parasites and pathogens.

 Plant Pests and Pathogens

-You will be introduced to the quiet slow, violent contest taking place between plants and the organisms that seek to exploit them.
-Plants respond in extreme and unexpected ways to invasion by other organisms.
-This module will enable you to develop a knowledge of common important plant pests and diseases, their effects on plant growth and yield, and how to recognise them in the field.
-The module also aims develop your ability to analyse and interpret published data through student led discussions about specific pests and diseases and their control.
+This module enables students to develop a knowledge of common important plant pests and diseases, their effects on plant growth and yield, and how to recognise them in the field.
+The module also aims develop the ability of students to analyse and interpret published data through student led discussions about specific pests and diseases and their control.

-This more open and student led module provides you with the golden and employment enhancing opportunity to develop key skills and experience while working in a commercial environment.
-You should develop critical reflection skills as you review your own competencies and development requirements.
+This module provides students with the opportunity to develop key skills and experience while working in a commercial environment.
+Students develop critical reflection skills as they review their own competencies and development requirements.

-The aim of this module is to further develop and deepen your understanding of ecology and its utility as an aid to plant and animal conservation.
-The world of conservation is one of regular conflict and The module aims to enable students to develop a deep understanding of the issues, techniques and legislation concerned with conserving plant and animal species.
+The aim of this module is to further develop and deepen the students understanding of ecology and its utility as an aid to plant and animal conservation.
+The module aims to enable students to develop a deep understanding of the issues, techniques and legislation concerned with conserving plant and animal species.

 Current Science Issues

-This module aims to develop your wider understanding of how science influences and affects society.
-You will develop your independent research and analysis skills as you study and comment on important contemporary science issues.
+This module aims to develop a student’s wider understanding of how science impacts and affects society.
+Students develop their independent research and analysis skills as they critique important science issues.